composit/lua_cuckoo_filter/README.md

 -------------------------

 ## Overview
-A cuckoo filter replacement for approximate set membership tests with deletion support.
+A bloom filter alternative for approximate set membership tests with deletion support.

 ## Installation